LehuaRyon/coffee_tasting_journal/notes.md

         - erb = embedded ruby, used to render(display) content to user
         - what renders data to user, everything that the user sees
         - text and styling
+        - view for every CRUD action
     Controller:
         - middle man between model and view
             - view and model should never directly communicate
         - responsible for handling requests & responding to those requests
         - define routes
-        - define actions of routes when each route is requested Request/Response flows:
+        - define actions of routes when each route is requested
+        - controller for every model so its easier to navigate, debug, organize code Request/Response flows:
     Client = user is the requesting side
     Server = the application responding